Nikicho/HDU-CPO-Lab1/lab1/README.md

 2. realize the hash-map by using the immutable version

-3. this is a hash-map that is designed to be  n linked-lists(it is not the real one,it just makes up by the node in immutable version  ),and the hash key is saved in each  head node of the  linked-lists,so the other operation just like adding ,removing and finding can execute in each linked-list .
+3. The hash-map that is designed to be  n linked-lists(it is not the real one,it just makes up by the immutable node).